cerc-io/laconic-registry-cli/README.md

-# chiba-clonk-sdk
+# laconic-sdk

 ## Setup

 * Run `yarn` to install all dependencies.

-* This repo uses chiba-clonk-client.
+* This repo uses laconic-client.
 We will need to use this locally.

-  * Run the following in [chiba-clonk-client repo](https://github.com/vulcanize/chiba-clonk-client):
+  * Run the following in [laconic-client repo](https://github.com/vulcanize/laconic-client):

     ```bash
     $ yarn